-We have already implemented

-34 recommendations

-At the core of the independent reviews was a clear call to broaden both our role and responsibilities and deepen our supervisory regimes to provide greater assurance.
+We have already implemented 34 recommendations At the core of the independent reviews was a clear call to broaden both our role and responsibilities and deepen our supervisory regimes to provide greater assurance.
 The programme will also continue to support BEIS in developing legislation and implementing policy proposals as a result of the consultation process.
 This will require continuing investment, as our capacity and capabilities grow - leading to increased funding needs.
-From the current headcount of 358 by year end we plan to grow to 417 by March 2022, with some further growth in 2022/23 in Supervision in particular.
-Next year's growth will be used to build teams and procedures for the activities that we can assume now, such as PIE auditor registration and operational separation, but also to prepare supervisory regimes in areas where we have some early understanding of the Government's policy intentions but where we should not yet assume that additional supervisory responsibilities will fall on the FRC in 2022 or beyond.
+From the budgeted headcount of 358 at the end of this financial year, we plan to grow to 417 by March 2022, with some further growth budgeted in 2022/23 in Supervision in particular.
+Next year's growth will be used to build teams and procedures for the activities that we can assume now, such as PIE auditor registration and operational separation, but also to prepare supervisory regimes in areas where the draft policy is set out in the Government's consultation but where we should not yet assume that additional supervisory responsibilities will fall on the FRC in 2022 or beyond.